 Due to its potential to make the financial sector more efficient, resilient and reliable, the financial industry has showed great interest in Distributed Ledger Technology.
 Although discussions are still at a very early stage, DLT is considered able to substantially change the way financial markets are operating today, promising important cost savings and efficiency gains in particular in the post-trade space.
 Regulators and law makers around the world, concerned with the regulatory implications of the technology, are increasingly joining the debate.

-EBF position on Distributed Ledger Technology
+EBF position & key documents on Distributed Ledger Technology

 EBF believes that the DLT has the potential to contribute positively to citizens’ welfare and economic development.
 It has a considerable impact on banking industry infrastructures, roles and functions of financial intermediaries, back office related securities processes, communication, interoperability and competition.